catseye/The-Dossier/README.md

 Writings by Chris Pressey.
 May be curational in nature (whatever that means.)
 May pertain to Cat's Eye Technologies, or may not.
 Articles marked *(U)* are under construction.
 Articles with a published-date are "frozen".
-All other articles are subject to change.
+All other articles are subject to change (especially the "Things of note" articles, which are "living documents" somewhat.)

 Articles Contained Herein
 -------------------------